Carroll County, Maryland

-Carroll County is a county located in the U.S. state of Maryland.
+Carroll County is located in the U.S. state of Maryland.
 As of the 2020 United States census, the population was 172,891.
 Its county seat is Westminster.
 The county is part of the Central Maryland region of the state.
 Carroll County is included in the Washington-Baltimore-Arlington, DC-MD-VA-WV-PA Combined Statistical Area.
-While predominantly rural, the county has become increasingly suburban in recent years.
+While predominantly rural, southern areas of the county have become increasingly suburban in recent years.

 History

 Prior to European colonization, the land that now makes up Carroll County was inhabited by Native Americans for thousands of years.
 Numerous Native American archaeological sites and archeological artifacts have been located across the county.
 Native Americans used the land for permanent settlements, seasonal visits and journeys, and as hunting grounds.

 18th century

 At the time of European colonization, the Susquehannock and the Lenape were the predominant indigenous nations in the area.
 They spoke Iroquoian and Algonquian languages, respectively.
 Present-day Manchester, which was inhabited by the Susquehannock nation until around 1750, was where the two important Native American trails intersected.
 An ancient trail that was used by Algonquian and Iroquois nations, named the "Patapsco-Conewago (Hanover) Road" by colonists, stretched from the Susquehanna River to the Potomac River.
 Main Street in Westminster was built on a portion of the trail between the two rivers.

 By the end of the 18th century, most roads in Carroll County followed trails that had been established by Native Americans.